Inspiring non-EU countries

 Regional Policy Dialogue and PRDPs in the Eastern Partnership

 The regional policy dialogues which are mentioned in the EaP communication call for the establishment of Memoranda of Understanding with each partner.
-The related PRDP process calls for the initial preparation of Regional Development Strategies (RDS) and the submission of pilot projects based upon them in time for implementation in 2012 and 2013.
+The related PRDP process calls for the initial preparation of Regional Development Strategies (RDS) and the submission of pilot projects based upon them.